 ClimateLaunchpad finalist Reverse Resources won third prize in the 2015 National Final in Estonia and gained entry into the Climate-KIC Accelerator.
 Soon afterwards they landed a €150k grant in the Global Change Award.
-Currently they’re running pilot projects with H&M and Tesco, while other interested brands are lining up.
+Currently they’re running pilot projects with famous global fashion brands.

 “ClimateLaunchpad helped us develop our environmental idea into a sharp business case.”